0xMiden/miden-tutorials/docs/src/rust-client/oracle_tutorial.md

 };

-/// Import the oracle + its publishers and return the ForeignAccount list pub async fn get_oracle_foreign_accounts(
+/// Import the oracle + its publishers and return the ForeignAccount list
+/// Due to Pragma's decentralized oracle architecture, we need to get the
+/// list of all data publisher accounts to read price from via a nested FPI call pub async fn get_oracle_foreign_accounts(
     client: &mut Client,
     oracle_account_id: AccountId,